laravel/docs/upgrade.md

         return $date->format('Y-m-d H:i:s');
     }

 > {tip} This change only affects serialization of models and model collections to arrays and JSON.
 This change has no effect on how dates are stored in your database.
-Note also that Laravel will now convert your dates to UTC, if you are not using this for your application timezone.

 <a name="factory-types"></a>
 #### Factory Types